guinea-pigg/snagit-mini-demo/README.md

 4. **Mini Calendar:** On the left side of the screen, below the calendar selector, there is a mini calendar displaying the current month.
 Users can navigate to different dates by clicking on the dates in the mini calendar.

-5. **Create Button:** Positioned prominently on the screen, the “Create” button allows users to create new events, reminders, or goals with a single click.
+5. **Create Button:** Positioned prominently on the screen, the "Create" button allows users to create new events, reminders, or goals with a single click.
 It provides a streamlined way to add new entries to the calendar.

 6. **Today Button:** Next to the navigation buttons, there is a "Today" button that instantly brings the user back to the current date, providing quick navigation within the calendar.